 However, employee wellness programs can help you out here in addressing this problem.
 These wellness programs are particularly designed to fit well with an employees’ normal work schedule.
 And with today's cloud technology, executing such corporate wellness programs has become much easier than ever before.

 Implementing such programs in your workplace will encourage employees to stay fit and healthy.
-Thus, mitigating the risk of encountering any health issues and improve employee presentism.
+Thus, mitigating the risk of encountering any health issues and improving employee presentism.

 6. Rewards and Incentivization